Earthquakes on May 17, 2026

 5.0mb

-Seismographs logged a magnitude 5.0 earthquake 31 km WNW of Finschhafen, Papua New Guinea with origin time 22:58 UTC on May 17, 2026.
-It ranks as the third largest event in the current dataset.
-The event originated approximately 59.8 km below the surface, classifying it as shallow crustal.
-Coordinates: -6.450°, 147.580°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 5.0 earthquake was recorded 30 km WNW of Finschhafen, Papua New Guinea on May 17, 2026 at 22:58 UTC.
+It ranks as the second largest event in the current dataset.
+At a depth of 64.1 km, the event was shallow crustal.
+Geolocation places the event at -6.429°N, 147.599°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M5.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:54:20 UTC